experientator/permix/paper/paper.md

 bibliography: paper.bib
 ---

-## Summary
+# Summary

-PerMix is a Python framework designed to address a critical bottleneck in perovskite materials science: the precise and reproducible calculation of precursor stoichiometry for multicomponent synthesis.
-The field's advancement via "compositional engineering" [@Zhang2023Composition; @Saliba2019Polyelemental] is often hindered by minor stoichiometric deviations that cause significant irreproducibility in device performance and stability [@Fassl2018Fractional; @Falk2020Effect].
-PerMix automates high-precision mass calculations, bridging the gap between compositional design and experimental execution.
+`PerMix` is a Python framework designed to address a critical bottleneck in perovskite materials science: the precise and reproducible calculation of precursor stoichiometry for multicomponent synthesis.
+The field's advancement via "compositional engineering" [@Zhang2023Composition; @Saliba2019Polyelemental] is often hindered by minor stoichiometric deviations that cause significant irreproducibility in device performance and stability [@Fassl2018Fractional; @Falk2020Effect]. `PerMix` automates high-precision mass calculations, bridging the gap between compositional design and experimental execution.
 It features an arbitrary-precision engine to eliminate floating-point errors, a combinatorial algorithm for generating and ranking all valid synthesis pathways, and an intuitive graphical user interface (GUI) built with standard Python libraries (Tkinter/ttk) for maximum cross-platform compatibility.
-Beyond calculations, PerMix now acts as a digital laboratory notebook, allowing researchers to archive successful recipes and track experimental parameters, capabilities essential for accelerating automated, high-throughput materials discovery workflows [@Higgins2020Chemical].
+Beyond calculations, `PerMix` now acts as a digital laboratory notebook, allowing researchers to archive successful recipes and track experimental parameters, capabilities essential for accelerating automated, high-throughput materials discovery workflows [@Higgins2020Chemical].

-## Statement of Need
+# Statement of need

 The synthesis of high-quality multicomponent perovskites requires extraordinary precision in precursor stoichiometry.
-The fundamental properties of the final perovskite material—including crystallinity, defect density, and even the reaction pathways at buried interfaces—are critically dependent on the exact composition of the precursor solution [@Ezike2022Perovskite; @Yuan2019Unveiling].
+The fundamental properties of the final perovskite material, including crystallinity, defect density, and even the reaction pathways at buried interfaces, are critically dependent on the exact composition of the precursor solution [@Ezike2022Perovskite; @Yuan2019Unveiling].
 As researchers explore increasingly complex material systems, traditional methods for synthesis planning have become inadequate.

 Current methodological approaches suffer from several critical limitations: